tido64/rainbow/README.md

 Run the PowerShell script `tools\make.ps1` (right-click on it and select _Run with PowerShell_).
 It will take you through the steps.

-## Learning
+## Getting started

-Check out the [documentation here](https://tido.bitbucket.io/rainbow/) or under `doc`, and the demos under `demos`.
-Note: In order to run a demo, you'll need to copy some files from `lua` into the folder of the demo you want to run.
-It's easier to copy all even if you won't need everything.
+Check out the [documentation here](https://tido.bitbucket.io/rainbow/) or under `doc`, and the playground under `js`.
+You can start the playground by running `rainbow` inside the folder:

-Some demos may use resources that (unfortunately) cannot be distributed with Rainbow.

-Once you've copied all the necessary files, run `rainbow` inside the folder:

-	cd /path/to/demo
+	cd /path/to/rainbow/js
 	rainbow

 Or with the path as argument:

-	rainbow /path/to/demo
+	rainbow /path/to/rainbow/js